 Figure 6: Percent differences of the retrieved aerosol profiles for the scalar retrieval versus the vector retrieval.
 Each column represents a different particle size distribution and the labels can be cross referenced in Table 1.

-Figure 7: The retrieved aerosol profiles for each unique combination of geometry and aerosol profile are compared again the known original sates.
-The plot are separated into 12 cases.
+Figure 7: The retrieved aerosol profiles for each unique combination of geometry and aerosol profile are compared again the known original states.
+The plots are separated into 12 cases.
 The four columns represent the four particle size distributions used for the analysis as listed in Table 1.
-From the top to bottom row are the unpolarised, horizontal, and the vertical polarization.
+From the top to bottom row are the scalar, horizontal, and the vertical polarization.